oppongjr/developer-portfolio/README.md

 # Developer Portfolio

-Developer Portfolio is an open source portfolio template software developers to use.
+Developer Portfolio is an open source portfolio template for software developers to use.

 ## Installation

-You can fork this project and customize to personal specification
+You can fork this project and customize to personal specifications.

 ## Contributing